 SEO helps you reach the top of the Search Engine Results Pages (SERPs).
 This, in turn, can give added visibility to your brand and help establish you as an authority in the industry.
 However, competition makes it difficult to rank high.
 So you need to put a lot of effort into link building.
 You must also be ready to adapt to any changes in the search engine algorithms.

 Emails are a great way of communicating with your audience and increasing your reach.
 Email marketing is one of the most lucrative forms of marketing and has an average ROI of $32 for every $1 spent.
 The biggest challenge that email marketers currently face is a lack of coordination between departments.
 You also need to get your target audience right to get the most out of your campaigns.

 Both SEO and email marketing are similar to each other in the sense that they both use content to promote your brand.
 It is solely through the power of content that they both drive people to your brand.
-This is why you can use them together and further improvise to get the most out of your marketing efforts.
-Let’s see how you can achieve this:
+This is why you can use them together and further improvise to get the most out of your marketing efforts and improve your SEO ROI.
+Let’s see how you can achieve this!

 1. Lower bounce rates

 With email marketing, you can get highly targeted traffic to your website.
 You can share your blog posts with your email list with a clear call-to-action (CTA).
 Those who are genuinely interested in your content will click on the CTA button and go to your website.

 They will be highly-qualified visitors, so you know that they will like the content of your posts.
 This reduces their chances of bouncing away from your website, hence decreasing your bounce rate.

 Google focuses on enhancing the user experience.
 They do so by showing results that are relevant to what the user is searching for.
 To serve content that is the most relevant to a searcher’s query, you need to figure out the intent behind the query.